espena/sosicon/README.markdown

 To convert a SOSI file to shape, run sosicon from the directory where the SOSI file resides.
 Use the -2shp parameter to emit the three required files: Shape file (shp), database file (dbf) and index file (shx).
-Use the -o parameter to specify output file name and the -g parameter to select the type of geometry to export.
-In the following example, the SOSI element FLATE (surface) is scheduled for export to shapefile.

-`sosicon -2shp -g FLATE -o my_output input.sos`

-Likewise, a file containing points (sosi name PUNKT) may be exported with this command:

-`sosicon -2shp -g PUNKT -o my_output input.sos`
+`sosicon -2shp input.sos`

 On Linux and OS X, batch conversion is supported by piping:

-`ls *.sos | sosicon -2shp -g FLATE`
+`ls *.sos | sosicon -2shp`

 The above command will convert every *.sos file in current directory to corresponding shapefiles.
-The files will be written to the same directory with the same file title with shp/shx/dbf extensions.
+The files will be written to the same directory, keeping the file title extended with feature name, geometry type and shp/shx/dbf extensions.

+Use the -o parameter to specify optional output file basename:

+`sosicon -2shp -o ~/myfolder/arealdekke input.sos`

 ## Build from source code